una/una.github.io/_posts/blog/2019-01-04-year-in-review.md

 I also wrote **7 blog posts**, including a series on CSS Tricks called ["Solved with CSS"](https://css-tricks.com/solved-with-css-colorizing-svg-backgrounds/).

 I started working at [Bustle Digital Group](http://bustle.company) this year.
-There, I worked on a lot of smaller internal projects including the ability to make shoppable Sliding Zones (__example link here__), made pages more themable, added a news ticker zone, worked on the redesign of Elite Daily, and the redesign of The Zoe Report after its acquisition.
-I'm working on some exciting projects now! (elaborate)
+There, I refined a QA process for visual components across sites, worked on a few different internal projects including the ability to make shop-able [sliding components](https://www.thezoereport.com/heres-every-beauty-gift-youll-want-to-give-get-this-holiday-season) and pages more [theme-able](https://www.bustle.com/evolution), and led the UI design/dev on much bigger projects like the redesigns of [Elite Daily](https://www.elitedaily.com)and [The Zoe Report](https://www.thezoereport.com/).
+I'm working on some more exciting projects now and can't wait to see them launch in 2019!

 <img class="figure" src="../../images/posts/2018-review/ghcontrib.jpg"/>